 Carl Craig (Carl Craig): Artist Biography

 Incorporating styles such as soul, jazz, new wave and industrial into his work, his work also boasts an ambient sound.

-Carl Craig is also responsible for original techno singles such as 1994's "Throw" and 1995's "The climax".
-Both are recorded under the pseudonym Paperclip People.
+Carl Craig is also responsible for such seminal techno singles as 1994's "Throw" and 1995's "The Climax", both recorded under the alias Paperclip People.

-In addition to hundreds of remixes for various artists, the musician released the rather successful albums “Landcruising” in 1995 and “More songs about food & Revolutionary art” in 1997.
+In addition to hundreds of remixes for various artists, the musician released the fairly successful albums "Landcruising" in 1995 and "More songs about food & Revolutionary art" in 1997.

+Carl Craig (Carl Craig): Artist Biography